Tucson Upper Arm Brachioplasty Skin Removal Surgery Information, Benefits and Risks

 At your pre-operative consultation with Dr. Maloney you will be given a map to the surgery center and your prescriptions.
 Have these prescriptions filled before surgery so they are at home when you need them.
 You should find a few old towels to put on the bed, the couch and in your friend’s car on the way home from surgery, as you may ooze fluid after surgery through the incisions, especially if liposuction is performed at the same time.
 Be advised that this is not blood.
 Pick up a few bags of frozen peas or corn to use as icepacks after your procedure.
 You need to stay hydrated, so have plenty of water or sports drinks around the house.
 You should also begin a stool softener as narcotic pain medication and anesthesia can make you constipated.

 The morning of surgery you cannot have anything to eat or drink after midnight, this includes water.
 Take a shower and apply an antimicrobial soap to the areas you are having liposuction.
 Do not put any lotions, deodorant or make-up on the day of surgery.
 Do not wear any jewelry to the surgery center.
 Wear comfortable clothes that are easy to get on and off.
-A shirt with none or very loose sleeves is best as you will have bulky dressing on your arms.
+A shirt with no or very loose sleeves is best as you will have bulky dressing on your arms.
 Bring your photo ID when you check-in to the surgery center.
 You will be taken back to the pre-operating area where Dr. Maloney will discuss the plan again, answer any additional questions you have and mark the surgical site.
 You will also meet the anesthesiologist and ask him/her any questions you may have.

 How is a brachioplasty performed?

 The brachioplasty takes about 2-3 hours.
-The anesthesiologist will put you to sleep for this operation for safety and comfort.
+The anesthesiologist will put you to sleep for this operation for your safety and comfort.
 Dr. Maloney will make an incision starting at your armpit, down the back (or inside) of your arm, to roughly the elbow.
 The skin and extra tissue is removed and the incision closed with both dissolvable and non-dissolving sutures.
 A compression dressing is placed and you will wake up in the recovery room and be ready to go home in about an hour.

 What should I expect after a brachioplasty?